openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 Mentor, and Ambassador, plus years of experience would be a big plus to board and to the community.

-I started out with Linux in 96â€² as an end, tried of Mac OS, and fearing that it would died.
+I started out with Linux in 96′ as an end, tried of Mac OS, and fearing that it would died.
 This was before the return of Steve Jobs.
 Start with Slackware 96 then move to Red Hat and Turbo Linux, then moving to S.u.S.E and never leaving it.

 I have worked in the IT field as System Administrator since 98.
 My first job, I was able to get S.u.S.E 6.2 in to replace Red Hat 6.0.
 Personally I have used it since 5.3 as server.
-It was until openSUSE 10.2 that I started using as a Desktop replacement at work for daily to daily, replacing Windows XP and Macintosh OS X OSâ€™es.
+It was until openSUSE 10.2 that I started using as a Desktop replacement at work for daily to daily, replacing Windows XP and Macintosh OS X OS’es.
 I can be honest, I still use Mac OS for some desktop publishing, but I use my openSUSE desktop for the other 90%.

 When the call came for people to become Ambassador back in 2008, I jumped at the chance to